 Fit and comfort

 Some helmets have removable padding or extra inner pads to vary the thickness of the helmet and to easily achieve the perfect fit for everyone.
-Usually, these tend to be the most expensive helmets but you can find basic ones like this one that has removable pads (link to Amazon) to give you more comfort at a lower price, but, of course, the quality of the pads may reduce with the price.
+Usually, these tend to be the most expensive helmets but you can find basic ones like this one that has an LED light (link to Amazon) to give you more comfort at a lower price, but, of course, the quality of the pads may reduce with the price.

 Just like the inner helmet shell has its padding, the chin retention system uses similar pads to offer comfort, there are even some expensive options that opt for leather chin straps.